ankit-rathi/Data-Intelligence-Engine/chapters/19_Data_Strategy.md

 ---

-## Example Section — Data Strategy for a Ride-Sharing Platform
+## Example — Data Strategy for a Ride-Sharing Platform

 Consider how a ride-sharing company develops its data strategy.